Motorcycles. What do they mean to those that ride them?

 Naïve is probably the correct word to use here.
 Spiegel’s book doesn’t simply demonstrate how to operate a machine with a frame, two wheels and an engine to get you from place to place but it considers the intangible, metaphysical aspects of riding in relation to the science and psychology of operating a motorcycle.
 As serendipity would have it, it was a book in the right place at the right time because its contents have influenced my way of thinking about motorcycles, and how to do research with them, ever since.
 An initial glance at the studies that have been carried out within ‘Western’ bike cultures have largely portrayed motorcycle and other PTW (powered two-wheelers) users in terms of a peculiar subcultural group (such as the Mods and Rockers), or as emblematic of criminal deviance, especially in America (If academic literature is your thing then please drop me a line for further reading references).
 There are some notable exceptions – one example is Suzanne McDonald-Walker’s (2000) ethnography of the politics of British motorcycling advocacy (Bikers: Culture, Politics and Power) – but on the whole the lives and culture of ‘everyday’ motorcyclists and their relationships with their machines remains relatively unarticulated.
 An academic exploration of the human-motorcycle relationship is therefore a timely pursuit and my project, anthromoto, will be an attempt to invoke research, reflection and discussion about several aspects of this inspiring, yet precarious machine.

-My research will be incorporated in a PhD study starting at the University of York in 2017.
+My research will be incorporated into a three year study starting in 2018.
 Please bookmark the site and check back in regularly for updates and further news or follow me on Facebook or Twitter by clicking on the links at the top of the page.

 If you feel able in any way to help the research, or would like to know more about it, please contact me: email@example.com